scikit-hep/vector/README.md

-All of the keyword arguments and rules that apply to `vector.obj` construction apply to `vector.Array` field names.
+All of the keyword arguments and rules that apply to `vector.obj` construction apply to `vector.awk` field names.

 ## Vector properties